YnievesDotNet/myHealthy/CONTRIBUTING.md

-# Find A Pro Contribution Guide
+# Find A Doctor Contribution Guide

-Thank you for considering contributing to Timegrid.
+Thank you for considering contributing to Find A Doctor Project.

 For being this a new and sprouting project, there are no strict rules for contribution, as long as they tend to attach to best practices.